 Adding new shapes or strokes can be done in different ways:

-Adding curve from the layer stack
+Adding curves from the layer stack

 - Fill and Feather

-Adding curve from in the viewer
+Adding curve from in the Viewer

-A quicker way to create a curve is to switch to Shape Tool and draw in the viewer directly, using the first three tools in this bar.
+A quicker way to create a curve is to switch to Shape Tool and draw in the Viewer directly, using the first three tools in this bar.
 It will automatically create the associated layer.

 - At the same x or y position